-Royalties in Cameroon

-The company expects royalties in Cameroon and the Congo to be between 2.5-3% while royalty rates in Western Australia are increasing to 7.5% by 1 July 2013.
+Royalties in Cameroon and the Congo are expected to be 2.5-3% The company expects royalties in Cameroon and the Congo to be between 2.5-3% while royalty rates in Western Australia are increasing to 7.5% by 1 July 2013.
 Hence, margins at the Mbalam project, which were already superior pre-royalties, only improve after royalties are accounted for.

 Freight rates for Atlas Iron and Mount Gibson are assumed to be slightly higher than the majors due to the use of smaller ships at Port Hedland for Atlas Iron and at Geraldton for Mount Gibson.
+Appendices